Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Mm-hmm!"
 Ava deftly spun a fork round her finger before putting it down.
 "I’m still trying to decide if I want to focus on Security or Extraterrestrial Affairs."

-"You’ve got the contacts for security…" Adam mused.
+"You’ve got the contacts for security..."
+Adam mused.

 "I’m not sure I’d want to interview either of you," Ava shrugged, before Gabe could reply.